learnlinux/learnlinux.github.io/index.md

+# TuxLab Demo

+# What Is TuxLab?
 ![alt text](./tuxlab-assets/screenshots/lab_view.png "Lab View")

-TuxLab is a framework for creating interactive Linux courses developed by students of Carnegie Mellon University with the generous support of Red Hat.
+TuxLab is a framework for creating Interactive Linux courses.
  It operates under a simple architectural model:

 * Instructors develop "Labfiles" using Javascript, which provide instructions to the student, as well as code to setup and verify each step in the lab.